LordGolias/linter-sqf/README.md

 3. Install this package.
 4. Go to the settings of this package, and put the path above into the `Executable Path` setting.
-5. create a new file `test.sqf` in atom, and fill it with `bla]` (i.e. wrong SQF code).
+5. Create a new file `test.sqf` in atom, and fill it with `bla]` (i.e. wrong SQF code).
 You should see an error message.